spalato/sigmd/README.md

 - Sympy: http://docs.sympy.org/latest/index.html
 - Jupyter: http://jupyter.readthedocs.io/en/latest/install.html

-Once these things are setup, you can get the project by...!!!
+Once these things are setup, you can get the project by git clone.

 # How it works
 This module defines a `Signal` object, which describes a given non-linear response